edgexfoundry/device-sdk-c/docs/configuration.md

 When a device service is run for the first time with Registry enabled, it reads its configuration from a TOML file and uploads it to the Registry.

 The value of any configuration element can be over-ridden with a value from a corresponding environment variable.
-The service first looks for an environment variable whose name is of the form
+The service looks for an environment variable whose name is of the form

-`<service-name>_<section-name>_<config-element>`

-and if that is not present, then tries

 `<section-name>_<config-element>`

-For example, `device-template_Device_MaxCmdOps` or `Logging_LogLevel`.
+For example, `Service_ServerBindAddr`.

 ## Service section